-In an earlier blog post we discussed why micron-scale circuits tend to perform better when made using an additive versus a subtractive process.
-The additive process defines circuit lines by adding (electroplating) conductive material on top of a thin metal film that’s been sputtered onto a substrate.
+In an earlier blog post we discussed why micron-scale thin film circuits perform better when made using an additive versus a subtractive process.
+The additive process defines circuit lines by adding (electroplating) conductive material on top of a thin metal film that’s been fully-sputtered onto a substrate.
+The places where metal is added are defined by a stencil of photoresist material that remains on the metal film following photolithography.
 The subtractive process defines circuit lines by removing (chemical etching) conductive material out of a thick metal film that’s been sputtered onto a substrate.
-The places where metal is either added or subtracted are defined by a stencil of photoresist material that remains on the metal film following photolithography.

 As we noted before, what this variation means in terms of circuit performance is that the additive process will likely achieve: